-You can send crypto from Phantom to wallet addresses, exchanges, Phantom usernames, or domain names.
+You can send crypto from Phantom to other wallet addresses, to your own accounts in Phantom, or to exchanges.

-You need a small amount of the network's native token (such as SOL on Solana or ETH on Ethereum) to cover the fee for your transaction.
-If you don't have enough, the transaction will fail.
+- You need a small amount of the network's native token (such as SOL on Solana or ETH on Ethereum) to cover network fees.
+For more information, see How much native token do I need for network fees?

 Browser extension

 - Choose the token you want to send.
-Skip this if already prefilled.
 For non-native tokens, check the network icon to confirm you're on the correct network.

 - Click Next, review the details, then click Send.